tudelft3d/website/projects/3dsm/index.md

 <div class="row featurette">
   <div class="col-md-7">
-    <h2 class="featurette-heading" style="">MAT for Point cloud modelling</h2>
+    <h2 class="featurette-heading" style="margin-top:0px;">MAT for Point cloud modelling</h2>
-    <p>The general idea of the project is to simplify a DSM not by manipulating the surface, but rather by working on its MAT.
-The MAT is a complete shape descriptor (which means that it encodes the original shape), and thus if we manipulate or simplify it (eg by removing large noisy spikes, which are easier to identify than small bumps on the surface) we can reconstruct a simplified version of the original DSM.</p>
+    <p>The general idea of the project is to process point clouds not by manipulating the surface points, but rather by working on its MAT.
+While the MAT contains the same information as the conventional 'surface points' (i.e. the input point cloud), it models key properties of a shape in a much more explicit way.
+The key benefit of the MAT here is its skeleton-like and explicitly topological representation.
+Using this skeleton we can easily isolate distinct object from the point cloud and remove them for instance.
+This is possible because we always keep the link to the surface points while we work with the MAT.</p>
   </div>
   <div class="col-md-5">
     <img class="featurette-image img-responsive" src="{{ "/projects/3dsm/img/idea.gif" | prepend: site.baseurl }}" alt="Generic placeholder image">